 Then it’s time to weld a metal frame.
 Inspiration frequently strikes Marianne when she’s combining ceramic elements from past works, and her 12 hour flow states are only disrupted once the materials run out.

-As the workday stretches into night, the studio becomes a viewing point for pink sunsets.
+As the workday stretches into night, the studio transforms into the perfect vista for pink sunsets.

 To save more time for designing, Marianne has hired assistants to support her in making the needed ceramic pieces.